-Late Pre-Lab Assignments: Late pre-lab submissions will be accepted after the original submission deadline up until the start of your lab period with a 10% late penalty.
+Late Pre-Lab Assignments: Late pre-lab submissions will be accepted after the original submission deadline up until 12:00 PM the day of your scheduled lab period with a 10% late penalty.
 Afterwards, no pre-lab assignments will be accepted without instructor approval and a valid university excused absence.
 Requirements for class attendance and assignments are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.